Art Terms and Definitions — T

 A process that aims to make information more understandable and visually appealing by converting complex ideas into simpler representations.
 Visualization design bridges the gap between quantitative and qualitative data through visual means, transforming data into compelling visuals like charts and diagrams.

-This process involves carefully selecting images, typography, spacing, layout, and color to improve the design’s aesthetic appeal and and usefulness.
+This process involves carefully selecting images, typography, spacing, layout, and color to improve the design’s aesthetic appeal and usefulness.
 Key aspects of visualization design include charts, graphs, histograms, maps, plots, timelines, tables, word clouds, diagrams, and matrices.
 Effective data visualization improves communication and decision-making, going beyond aesthetics to optimize user experience and conversion.

 Volume